 - The Millennial Generation

-I have been invited to speak to groups as large as 2,000 and as intimate as 20 in many corners of the world, from the United States, to the United Kingdom, to Canada, to South Africa.
+I have been invited to speak to groups as large as 2,000 and as intimate as 20 in many corners of the world, from the United States, to the United Kingdom, to South Africa.
 Here are a few testimonials from folks who have invited me to come speak in the past:

 For speaking engagements, I am represented by Penguin Random House Speakers Bureau.
 If you’re interested in booking me for an engagement, they’re your best point of contact.
 (To email someone there directly, please contact my lecture agent Wade Lucas, at walucas [at] penguinrandomhouse.com.)